How to Make the Best Peanut Butter

-How to make peanut butter at home!
-We can’t stop making this easy homemade peanut butter recipe.
+I can’t stop making this easy homemade peanut butter recipe.
 It’s so much tastier than store-bought.
-Learn to make creamy or crunchy peanut butter and two more delicious variations below.
+I show you how to make creamy or crunchy peanut butter, plus two more delicious variations.

 Peanut Butter Recipe Video

-We go through a lot of peanut butter in our house.
-So much of it that we were determined to start making it ourselves.
-It’s so EASY, and to make things even more exciting, homemade peanut butter tastes much better than the store-bought jars (also true for homemade almond butter and homemade cashew butter).
+We go through a lot of peanut butter in our house (so much so that we were determined to start making it ourselves).
+Homemade peanut butter is easy and allows you to adapt it to make it your own.
+The same is true for homemade almond butter and this delicious cashew butter.

 You can make our peanut butter recipe in under 15 minutes.
-The most time-consuming part of this easy recipe is roasting the peanuts, which takes about 10 minutes.
-Then, you need 5 minutes to process them in a food processor or high-powered blender.
+The most time-consuming part of this easy recipe is roasting the peanuts, which takes about 10 minutes (and I highly recommend it).
+Roasting brings out the flavor of your peanuts.

 I use my food processor to make peanut butter, but a high-powered blender will do the trick.
 Toss the roasted peanuts into the processor bowl, turn on, and watch as the peanuts transform.